 In other words, you can choose to either access their records via RootsIreland or to commission the heritage centre team to conduct research.

-Unfortunately, some Heritage Centres have closed in recent years ie South and West Cork.
-In these areas, you might like to consider hiring a local professional genealogist.
+In recent years, some Heritage Centres have reduced their hours/days of opening.
+Even so, only Kerry and the northwest of Cork are without any IFHF cover.
+In these areas, you might like to consider hiring a local

 The National Archives of Ireland (NAI), the Public Record Office of Northern Ireland (PRONI) and the Church of Ireland's Representative Church Body Library (RCBL) have, between them, extensive offline collections of Irish church registers.

 Personal visits to each of these repositories is free of charge but you may need an appointment or Reader's Card before you can use the Reading Rooms.
 Check the access arrangements before visiting.

 The National Library of Ireland's microfilmed collection of Roman Catholic parish registers is now available on a free online database.
 The microfilms themselves are no longer available to personal visitors.